Beyond High School, What’s Next?

 - Conversations about a child’s passion and interests can naturally evolve into professions and alignment with something that will provide them with a lifetime income.
 It may be a hobby or a career.
 I like to stress the difference between a job and a career.
-Careers have a passion for them; they drive people to go beyond and to pursue learning for a lifetime.
+Careers have a passion for them; they drive people to go beyond and pursue learning for a lifetime.
 Often a position does not.
-I’m not saying that for some people this isn’t true, but often it is not.
+I’m not saying that for some people, this isn’t true, but often it is not.

 - Help your kids to meet individuals in your own life that align with some of their interests.
 Encourage them to speak to other adults and to ask some of these questions:

 - Would you choose it again?